-The recommended strategies are organized under the three overarching themes, as depicted in Figure 6, and include the anticipated timing for work to being on each recommendation.
-Additional detail related to each of the recommendations is found in the following section.
+The recommended strategies are organized under the three overarching themes, as depicted in Figure 6, and include the anticipated timing for work to begin on each recommendation.
+Additional detail related to each of the recommendations and implementation of each is found in the following section.